5 Day Kakadu and Katherine Bird Watching Tour - 2nd Oct 2018 only

 • Seat in 4WD vehicle, with professional driver guide

 • Accommodation as stated

-• PRIVATE (our group only) sunset Yellow Waters cruise
+• PRIVATE (our group only) sunrise Yellow Waters cruise

 • 2 hour cruise through Nitmiluk (Katherine) Gorge